IDAES/idaes-pse/docs/explanations/components/property_package/index.rst

 Since the effort to develop a custom property package is substantial, the IDAES modeling framework provides a
-:ref:`Generic Property Package Framework<explanations/components/property_package/general/index:Generic Property Package Framework>` and :ref:`Generic Reaction Package Framework<explanations/components/property_package/general_reactions/index:Generic Reaction Package Framework>` to make it easier to create a package for common property and reaction models.
+:ref:`Modular Property Package Framework<explanations/components/property_package/general/index:Modular Property Package Framework>` and :ref:`Generic Reaction Package Framework<explanations/components/property_package/general_reactions/index:Generic Reaction Package Framework>` to make it easier to create a package for common property and reaction models.